 Even though this might seem like a large figure, plans are being made by the French government to increase the number of visitors to 100 million.
 From this, you might be wondering, what makes France so unique?
 Well, there are several reasons why tourists love France so much!

 The country is proud of its long history, ranging from the French Revolution to the two world wars.
-As such, there are loads of historic sites dotted around the country to explore.
+As such, there are loads of historic sites and hidden gems dotted around the country to explore.
 France has 39 sites included on the Unesco World Heritage Site list!

 Using the map of France, you can explore all the landmarks.